 That way you’re not ignoring social media, you’re just not spending all your time on it.

-A professional agri business using Yahoo or Gmail email accounts looks like a farmer trying to harvest using a bicycle.
+An agribusiness using Yahoo or Gmail email accounts looks like a farmer trying to harvest using a bicycle.
 It’s just not professional.

 How do you know what website visitors do on your site and which searches brought them there?